1005 Family and Medical Leave

 5. Christian Science practitioners listed with the First Church of Christ, Scientist in Boston, Massachusetts.

-6. Any health care provider from whom the Department or the State Health Benefit Plan will accept certification of the existence of a serious health condition to substantiate a claim for benefits; and,
+6. Any health care provider from whom DHS or the State Health Benefit Plan will accept certification of the existence of a serious health condition to substantiate a claim for benefits; and,

 7. Health care providers listed above who practice in a country other than the United States.